 Sour soups are popular in Southern Thai restaurants and central Thailand.
-Different variations of Thai sour curry soup with fish and shrimp (Kaeng Som) exist in the Northeast of Thailand too.
-Essentially the flavor profiles are the same, with a sour, tangy, and salty taste.
-Sugar is used very lightly if at all, to help balance the strong flavors of the soup.
+Different variations of Thai sour curry soup with fish and shrimp (Kaeng Som) exist in the Northeast of Thailand, too.
+Essentially, the flavor profiles are the same, with sour, tangy, and salty.
+Sugar is used lightly, if at all, to help balance the strong flavors of the soup.

 Why this Recipe Works

 - It’s healthy and delicious, fits all the bill of a healthy hearty meal

 - It’s comforting and satisfying at the same time.

 - You can use just fish or shrimp if you prefer.

 - You can make it vegetarian.
 Add more veggies instead of fish or shrimp, and have a delicious vegetable soup.